California State Route 75: Route description

+Route 75 is defined in section 375, subsection (a), of the California Streets and Highways Code, and that the highway is "from Route 5 to Route 5 via the Silver Strand and the San Diego-Coronado Toll Bridge".
+Subsections (a) and (b) permit the state to relinquish control of portions of the highway in Imperial Beach and San Diego to those cities.

 SR 75 begins as Palm Avenue at I-5 in the Nestor neighborhood of San Diego, heading westbound from the Southland Plaza shopping center.
 The route travels between the communities of Palm City and Nestor before entering the city limits of Imperial Beach.
 There, SR 75 curves to the north, becoming Silver Strand Boulevard and crossing into Coronado.
 SR 75 continues onto the peninsula containing Coronado Island, separated from the mainland by San Diego Bay.
 The highway passes through the Silver Strand Training Complex and the South Bay Study Area before entering the Coronado Cays subdivision and paralleling Silver Strand State Beach.

 After this, SR 75 passes through the United States Naval Amphibious Base for a few miles before entering downtown Coronado.
 The highway becomes Orange Avenue and turns north-northeast as the main street through Coronado.
 SR 75 intersects SR 282 at the one-way couplet of Third and Fourth Streets; SR 282 continues west on Third Street and returns to SR 75 on Fourth Street, while SR 75 continues east on Fourth Street and heads west towards Orange Avenue on Third Street.
 The one-way couplet is brief, and SR 75 becomes a divided highway before crossing the Coronado Bridge.
 While on the bridge, SR 75 crosses into the city of San Diego again.